 Florida Analytical Imaging Solutions (FAIS), founded in January 2008, develops integrated early cancer detection systems, combining cell-tissue biomarker expressions with image analysis.
 Our principal office is located in Tampa, Florida.

 FAIS has developed an accurate blood-based cancer diagnostic tool using lab-on-chip microfluidics and proprietary imaging analysis.
-FAIS can detect epithelial human cancer, pre-malignancy, from a small blood sample.
+Using a small blood sample, FAIS can detect pre-malignant epithelial human cancer.

-Isolating the centrosome (the organelle that regulates cell growth) from a circulating tumor cell, snapping a high resolution image of same, and then digitally analyzing it, allows FAIS to diagnose cancer, pre-malignancy, with a 94% accuracy rate.
-In short, a human blood sample (as small as 1-10mL), goes into a “black box” and a binary cancer diagnoses is output.
+Isolating and producing a high resolution image of the centrosome (the organelle that regulates cell growth) from a circulating tumor cell and then digitally analyzing it, allows FAIS to diagnose pre-malignant cancer with a 97% accuracy rate.

 Technically speaking, FAIS has a novel lab-on-chip diagnostic method for the capturing/enrichment of Circulating Tumor Cells (CTC) from peripheral blood samples based on cancer/pre-cancer cell surface and cytomorphological immunomarkers, followed by fluorescent imaging and automated centrosome image analysis of captured immobilized cells to assess metastatic potential.
 Via a proprietary algorithm, our Centrosome Image System discriminates between cancerous cells and normal cells, in cell-based and histology specimens.
 Additionally, we’ve developed software that has proven effective in medical image analysis and has also been seamlessly integrated with health records.
 Centrosome Image System can be used for the early diagnosis of cancer, prognosis of cancers’ progression and in evaluation of cancer treatment response.